Where in our solar system can a person reasonably walk with a space suit?

 On most asteroids and smaller moons, the gravity is just too low—it wouldn’t be walking.
 Some medium-sized moons may be border cases, though.

 Earth requires no space suit, on dry land.
 Convenient, but terribly mundane.
-Two-thirds of Earth's surface is covered by deep ocean, most of it too deep for any current diving suit.
+Deep ocean covers two thirds of Earth's surface, most of it too deep for any current diving suit.
 Only a minor part of the surface of Earth is walkable.

 The Moon is a good, sturdy romp with a low-tech pressure suit, just one heavenly body away.
 But it has been done.